 We develop a general theory of norms and markets in Chapter 3.
 This approach reveals important similarities and differences among our three topics.
 The book begins and ends with privacy, with software and malware in the middle.
 Our general theory is most intuitively presented in the context of privacy, which occupies Chapters 4 and 5.
 However, working out the solutions to the privacy problems posed in Chapters 4 and 5 involves complexities that are absent from software and malware.
-So we address those "easy" cases in Chapters 6-10.
-We build on those results when we return to privacy in Chapters 11 and 12.
+So we address those "easy" cases in Chapters 11 and 12.
 A crucial contrast that requires a further elaboration emerges in Chapter 12.